jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-10-return-to-earth.md

 We came
 and ended some life

-- Me ask the Queen - Did we do the right thing?
-I mean he was definitely evil, but we did kill him.
-Just like he predicted.
+- Me ask the Queen - The brain really had to go didn't he.
+I mean he predicted we'd kill him, and that's exactly what we did.
+- Queen - Listen - there was no way he was going to let humanity survive.
+- Me - I just wonder if there might have been some other solution.
 - Queen - You may never know, and you may never stop wondering, but there's a whole galaxy full of life waiting for you, and you're not getting any younger.
-- Me - Life like us?
+- Me - Full of life like us?
 - Queen - Very much so.
 Whatever happens next is up to you.

+C-Eb-Ab-C
+Eb-Ab-Fm-Bb (Am) -C

+I look to the sky
+And I see it's all bright

+And we are alive

+What, what did we find?
+A queen, a brain,
+an alien survives
+And soon we will arrive
+Alive

+Whatever lies ahead!
+Our newest beginning!
+Nothing will be quite the same!
+Will something be ending?

+I've got my doubts!
+I've got my trust!
+We found some life!
+like
+us!

+Whatever lies ahead!
+Our newest beginning!
+Nothing will be quite the same!
+Will something be ending?

+I've got my doubts!
+I've got my trust!
+We found some life!
+like
+us!

 A-F-C-D
 We found life